 What's the Covid situation?

 Grenada received 45,600 Covid-19 vaccines under the Covid-19 Vaccine Global Access (COVAX) Facility, a global initiative aimed at sharing coronavirus vaccines.

 On February 12, prime minister Keith Mitchell received the first vaccine dose to be administered in Grenada.
-Over 12,000 people on the island have been vaccinated since then, including 70% of the island's hotel workers.
+Just over 42,000 people on the island have been vaccinated since then, including 70% of the island's hotel workers.

 What can visitors expect?